 top of page

 The Lo—TEK Curriculum, created in collaboration with Melissa Hunter Gurney of The Omni Institute, was written to accompany the book Lo—TEK Design by Radical Indigenism.
 It addresses the future of our environment, reignites dismissed voices and ensures access to phenomena and land-based education while simultaneously placing decolonized interdisciplinary research at the forefront.
-It provides high school students the opportunity to gain an understanding of indigenous technologies and practices that expose connectivity to their own histories, local landscapes and current views.
+It provides scholars the opportunity to gain an understanding of indigenous technologies and practices that expose connectivity to their own histories, local landscapes and current views.

 Why now?